 Plus, chances are, you can probably open an investing account for free with your bank and begin exploring different investment options, like stocks, mutual funds, or ETFs.

-There are also commission-free online brokers like M1 Finance where you can begin investing with a $100 minimum deposit, which is perfect for your amount of starting cash.
+There are also commission-free online brokers like M1 where you can begin investing with a $100 minimum deposit, which is perfect for your amount of starting cash.

 If you prefer investing your money more slowly on auto-pilot, you can also try micro investing apps like Acorns.